Notes on History: Scandinavia in 1572

 And yes, Renaissance lords really did create fountains that ran with quicksilver.
 They did so because the mercury was beautiful.

 The travelogue is a bit I wrote early on, imagining the way a sailor would arrive in the city of Skyggehavn, which was a center of trade in the north--for sugar, spices, whale oil, amber, slaves.
-It hints at the origins of the character Midi Sorte, who is a mute slave working among the sick children in the royal nursery.
+It hints at the origins of the character Midi Sorte, who is a young girl, mute and enslaved, working among the sick children in the royal nursery.